Back to: Design Patterns in C# With Real-Time Examples

 As shown in the above image, we can define the Subject as an object that maintains a list of observers.
 The Subject has methods to Register and Unregister the Observers.
 As you can see, there are three observers registered within the subject.
 If any new observer wants to register, he/she needs to call the Register method of the Subject.
 Again, if any observer wants to unregister, he/she needs to call the Unregister method of the subject.

 The subject has some state.
-Whenever some changes occur in the state, the subject will notify all the observers who are registered in the subject by calling one of the observer methods.
+Whenever some changes occur in the state, the subject will notify all the registered observers by calling one of the observer methods.
 Once the observer gets the notification from the subject, the observer will call one of the methods of the subject to get the change state data.

 Real-Time Example to Understand Observer Design Pattern: